mkocus/semver-resource/README.md

 * `commit_message`: *Optional.* If specified overides the default commit message with the one provided.
 The user can use %version% and %file% to get them replaced automatically with the correct values.

+* `git_tag_commit`: *Optional.* If set to true, the commit will be tagged with the version number, using lightweight tag.

 ### `s3` Driver

 The `s3` driver works by modifying a file in an S3 compatible bucket.